 Trading Partner Portal: Mexico

-Mexico, the United States’ southern neighbor and second largest bilateral trading partner, has a population of 129.2 million and a GDP of over $1.15 trillion as of 2017.
-Mexico’s GDP per capita is $8,900.
-Mexico currently has an unemployment rate of 3.4% and an inflation rate of 6.7%.
-It is the 15th largest economy in the world, with around 80% of it’s population in urban areas and 45% of its population under the age of 25.
-Over $33.7 billion in remittances flowed into Mexico in 2018.
-Mexico is ranked #46 in world competitiveness by the World Economic Forum and 138/180 for perceptions of corruption.
+Mexico, the United States’ southern neighbor and second largest bilateral trading partner, has a population of 128.9 million and a GDP of over $1.074 trillion as of 2020.
+Mexico’s GDP per capita is $8,329.
+Mexico currently has an unemployment rate of around 4.45% and an inflation rate of 3.39%.
+It is the 13th largest economy in the world, with around 80% of it’s population in urban areas and 45% of its population under the age of 25.
+Over $56.1 billion in remittances flowed into Mexico in 2021, 27.1% more than the year prior, setting a record.
+Mexico is ranked #51 in world competitiveness by the World Economic Forum and 124/180 for perceptions of corruption.

-Mexico continues to be California’s No. 1 export market, purchasing 17 percent of all California exports.
-California exports to Mexico amounted to $30.7 billion in 2018, an increase from 2017.
-Computers and electronic products remained California’s largest exports, accounting for 25.8 percent of all California exports to Mexico.
-Exports of transportation equipment and non-electrical machinery from California to Mexico grew to total almost $6 billion.
+Mexico continues to be California’s No. 1 export market, purchasing 15.5 percent of all California exports.
+California exports to Mexico amounted to $27.23 billion in 2021, an increase of 13.22% from 2020.
+Computers and electronic products remained California’s largest exports, accounting for 17.9 percent of all California exports to Mexico.
+Exports of transportation equipment, non-electrical machinery, and chemicals from California to Mexico made up $2.96 billion, $2.26 billion, and $2.04 billion, respectively.
+California was the second largest exporting state to Mexico in 2021.

-Also in 2018, California imported $44 billion in goods from Mexico.
-The top import categories were transportation equipment, computer and electronic products, agricultural products, and miscellaneous manufactured goods.
-California is the third largest importing state for goods from Mexico.
+Also in 2021, California imported $57.66 billion in goods from Mexico.
+The top import categories were computer and electronic products, transportation equipment, agricultural products, electrical equipment, and miscellaneous manufactured goods.
+California was the largest importing state for goods from Mexico in 2021.

 According to Visit California, nearly 7.7 million people visited California from Mexico in 2017, spending over $3.1 billion.
 Mexico sends more visitors to California than any other country by a wide margin.
 Approximately 550,000 traveled by air.